IrvicRodriguez/NPPES-NPI-Lookup/README.md

 ## Extending data model:

 There is a branch called extending data model.
-This is in a pull request to hightlight the changes. in it the functions to get data and store it are modified. as well as the models.py file to add a telephone. if you wish to play with the automated data migration for a phone. make the pull request branch the active one and then run: `alembic upgrade head`
+This is in a pull request to hightlight the changes for the functions to get data and store it.
+Also, it shows the models.py file being changed to add a telephone column. if you wish to play with the automated data migration for a phone. make the pull request branch the active one and then run: `alembic upgrade head`

 you should see an output like: